kieranto1204/Website_Scraper/README.md

 Part 1:
 - Identify the elements on the "Mars news site"
-- Extract the text elements using Beutiful Soup
+- Extract the text elements using Beautiful Soup
     - Store Python dictionaries for both title and preview.

 Part 2: